 Since 2018 the OIB has developed the broad research profile of RELATIONS in order to generate innovative research questions and sub-fields within the institute’s research community of resident researchers, visiting fellows as well as affiliates and partners.
 While questions of entanglement, connectivity and interrelatedness in the moves of people, goods and ideas have been on the international research agenda for years now, especially in transnational and transregional frameworks, the nature of the relations established within these moves has been neglected.
 Yet, broadly speaking, the basic concept of relations lies at the heart of just about any human social activity and the quality of these relations decides the fates of individuals, families, all kinds of groups, nations, states and even the international order.
 The concept touches on central questions of the disciplines of the humanities and social sciences and is therefore apt to bring them into a fruitful conversation.

 We focus on four different sub-fields of relations: between humans themselves, between humans and their productions, between humans and their environment, and between humans and the divine.

-Human-human relations can be inter-personal on the micro-level of analysis, they can be inter-social (inter-group) on the meso-level and they can be inter-national or inter-regional on the macro-level of analysis.
-On the micro-level relationships of kinship, friendship and neighbourliness will be a research focus.
-How do such relationships work and how can we analyse them?
+Human-human relations can be inter-personal on the micro-level of analysis, they can be inter-social on the meso-level and they can be inter-national or inter-regional on the macro-level of analysis.
+On the micro-level relationships of kinship, friendship and neighbourship have been in our research focus and yielded 3 successful conferences/workshops.
+Important questions were: How do neighborhood relationships work and how can we analyze them?
 Kinship relations, for example, can no longer be looked at solely through the lens of genetics.
 Friendship is not solely an emotional relation of pure voluntariness.
+It can also have an important political side to it.
 Both are in many ways imagined and constructed.
-Conversely, the concept of neighbourhood is primarily one of non-voluntary spatial closeness, which seems to operate under the normative assumption of “(good) neighbourliness”.
+Conversely, neighbourship or neighbourliness is a predominantly spatial form of relations.
+Neighborliness has been a successful theme which met with great interest internationally.

 For details on the projects see Current projects